Pair Canada’s Rocky-Mountain highlights with the lesser-known charms of Alberta and Saskatchewan

 Stay: Sandman Regina (Standard)

 You’ll start looping back west today, perhaps pausing for a dip at the Manitou Springs Hotel & Mineral Spa before horizonless grasslands see you on to Saskatoon.
-Here, we highly recommend making the short journey to the nearby Wanuskewin Heritage Park, where you’ll be able to learn of the region’s rich hunter-gatherer history.
+Here, we highly recommend making the short journey to the nearby UNESCO nominated Wanuskewin Heritage Park, where you’ll be able to learn how plains bison have been reintroduced onto the land.
 It’s a First Nations past that dates back over 6,000 years, showcased across hiking trails and interactive exhibits.
-Then, back in Saskatoon, explore its riverside parks, intriguing museums and superb Mendel Art Gallery before ending each day in your plush accommodation.
+Then, back in Saskatoon, explore its riverside parks, intriguing museums and superb Remai Modern before ending each day in your plush accommodation.

 You’ll return to the province of Alberta today, with the giant skies of the Trans-Canada Highway seeing you on to its capital city – Edmonton.
 Don’t miss out on the living history of Fort Edmonton Park, where four historical periods are represented across turn-of-the-century street scenes and timber trading posts.
 Shoppers will then be impressed by one of the world’s largest malls, while Fort Saskatchewan offers further intrigue.
 Here, restored 18th-century homes are joined by the likes of blacksmith shops, vintage cars and Alberta’s first courthouse.
 You’ll return to your historic hotel on the banks of the Saskatchewan River.